NordicHPC/envkernel/README.md

   used as a template for all kernel options (`--language`, `--kernel-cmd`, etc).
 Also, any other file in this directory (such as logos) are copied to the new kernel (like kernel.js in irkernel).
+* `--kernel-make-path-relative` removes an absolute path from the kernel command (mainly useful with `--kernel-template`).
+This would be useful, for example, where you are setting up an lmod install and the absolute path of the module might change, but you want it to always run Python relative to that module anyway.
 * `--env=NAME=VALUE`.
 Set these environment variables when running the kernel.
 These are actually just saved in the `kernel.json` file under the `env` key, which is used by Jupyter itself.
 So, this is